MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlElasticPoolActivity.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlElasticPoolActivity** cmdlet gets the status of operations on an elastic pool for an ssSDS.
+The **Get-AzureRmSqlElasticPoolActivity** cmdlet gets the status of operations on an elastic pool for an Azure SQL Database.
 You can see the status of both pool creation and configuration updates.

 ## EXAMPLES